-The adjustment to the Scenario Amount may be approximated as the corporate tax rate (i.e. 35%) times "f" times the difference between modeled tax reserves and actual tax reserves at the start of the projections.
+An acceptable adjustment to the Scenario Amount may be calculated as the corporate tax rate (i.e. 35%) times "f" times the difference between modeled tax reserves and actual tax reserves at the start of the projections.
 For this calculation, f is calculated as follows.
 For the scenarios reflected in calculating CTE (90), the lowest of these present values of Accumulated Deficiency is determined for each calendar year-end and its associated projection duration is tabulated.
 At each such duration, the ratio of the number of contracts in force (or covered lives for group contracts) to the number of contracts in force (or covered lives) at the start of the modeling projection is calculated.
 The average ratio is then calculated, over all CTE (90) scenarios, and f is one minus this average ratio.

 b.
-The aggregation of one or more Business Segments for purposes of determining the Scenario Amount is up to actuarial judgment-in accordance with the requirements of Section 6.C.7.
+The aggregation of one or more Business Segments for purposes of determining the Scenario Amount is up to actuarial judgment.